UCU industrial action FAQs

 Will there be a strike?

-The University and College Union (UCU) has announced strike action following a national ballot of its members.
-The action will take place on Wednesday 1 February and we anticipate a very small number of staff at Worcester will be involved.
+The action will take place on a number of days during September.
+We anticipate a very small number of staff at Worcester will be involved.

 Why is there a strike?